cetz-package/cetz/src/draw/grouping.typ

 /// Hides an element.
 ///
-/// Hidden elements are not drawn to the canvas, are ignored when calculating bounding boxes and discarded by `merge-path`.
+/// Hidden elements are not drawn to the canvas, are ignored when calculating bounding boxes and discarded by [merge-path](../shapes/merge-path).
 All other behaviours remain the same as a non-hidden element.
 ///
 /// ```typc example
 /// set-style(radius: .5)